 Gel Permeation Chromatography with Jordi Labs

 Jordi Labs is one of the leading analytical experts in the field of polymer analysis and molecular weight determination.
-We operate a wide range of gel permeation chromatography systems with state-of-the-art detection capabilities and supporting almost any combination of mobile phase and stationary phase.
+We operate a wide range of gel permeation chromatography systems with state-of-the-art detection capabilities and support almost any combination of mobile phase and stationary phase.